-CMSEF means Clear Markets North America, Inc.
+CMSEF means Clear Markets North America, Inc. and its trading platform(s).

 Compliance Department means anyone that assists CMSEF in the surveillance and enforcement of the CMSEF Rules.
-This includes employees and agents of CMSEF, including employees and agents of the Regulatory Services Provider.
+This includes Employees and agents of CMSEF, including Employees and agents of the Regulatory Services Provider.

-Control means the possession, direct or indirect, or the power or ability to influence or direct or cause the direction of the management and policies of a person, whether through the ownership of securities or otherwise.
+Control means the possession, direct or indirect, or the power or ability to influence or direct or cause the direction of the management and policies of an entity, whether through the ownership of securities or otherwise.